Sometimes, I just have luck. One day, a hiking trip to Malibu ended up as cultural feast in a first century villa.

 “Today is your lucky day.
 Due to low flow, just show this before paying for parking,” and she gave us two entrance tickets.
 Don’t you love when people want to make you beg before giving you something (I am being positive in here, ok)?

-So, that is the story how we got into the villa.
-And I know I have been mentioning the villa like crazy without explaining what it is.
+So, that is the story of how we got into the Villa.
+And, I know I have been mentioning the Villa like crazy without explaining what it is.

-The villa was finished in 1974 but Getty himself was never able to visit.
-After his death, the museum inherited $661 million and estate managers started to plan a much larger campus (what it is today the Getty Center).
+The Villa was finished in 1974 but Getty himself was never able to visit.
+After his death, the museum inherited $661 million and estate managers started to plan a much larger campus (what it is known today as the Getty Center).
 The collection has 44,000 pieces.
 No wonder why Getty left so much money to protect it.

 The place is opened to the public.
-As I previously mentioned, there is no charge to enter but parking costs $15 per vehicle.
-Make sure to make reservations if you want to visit (don’t be like me).
+There is no charge to enter but parking costs $15 per vehicle.
+Make sure to secure reservations if you want to visit (don’t be like me).

 Reasons to visit?
 Many.